Omkar1634/Assignment/S7/README.md

 # Creating a Deep Neural Network for the given Task/Target:
-## S7_Datasets:
-This file has two different function:
-1. load_data_S7: In this function we just applied basic transformation to train data i.e resize,totensor and normalization. whereas the transformation to the test data is totensor and normalization.
-This function has been applied to model 4 and model 5.

-2. load_data_S7_1: This function is applied to model 1,2 and 3 with transformation to the train data i.e. randomapply,randomrotation,resize,totensor and normalization. whereas the transformation to the test data is totensor and normalization.

 ## Target:
 Target is same for the all DNN Models